-If you’re just about to start working on your next WordPress website, picking the right theme is likely a task you’ll spend a lot of time on.
+If you’re just about to start working on your next WordPress website, picking the right theme is an absolutely mission-critical task you’ll likely be spending quite a lot of time on.

 Divi and OceanWP are two popular WordPress themes that were built with endless customizability in mind.
-On many levels, these themes are similar, so picking one can be tough.
+On many levels, these themes are similar, so picking one can be tough (here’s Divi’s Pricing, and here’s OceanWP’s Pricing).
 To make this a bit easier, we’re highlighting some of the key differences between them to help you to decide.

 Table of Contents